Get Free Solar Panel Quotes

 • Heating or lighting controls

-The Electric Vehicle Homecharge Scheme was launched in April 2020 for homeowners – but from April 2022 onwards, it’s only available to renters and people who own flats.
+The Electric Vehicle Homecharge Scheme was launched in April 2020 for homeowners – but from April 2022 onwards, it’s only available to renters and flat owners.

-If that’s you, you can get 75% off the cost of buying and installing a home charger for your electric vehicle, up to £350.
+If that applies to you, you can get 75% off the cost of buying and installing a home charger for your electric vehicle, up to £350.

 Just make sure you: